 - Start cooking one meal a day, instead of committing to meal prepping for the whole week when you’ve never done it before.

-- Develop the habit of cleaning up after yourself, rather than dedicating one day a week towards cleaning for hours.
+- Develop the habit of cleaning up after yourself, rather than dedicating one day a week to cleaning for hours.

 Achieving these small steps will bring you a sense of fulfillment and develop confidence toward tackling bigger goals.